Your basket is currently empty!

 Mortgage options

-Before buying a property, you should familiarise yourself with the different mortgage options and mortgage terminology.
-Understanding the available choices will enable you to choose a mortgage that best suits your needs, as getting this wrong can be a costly mistake.
+Buying a home with a mortgage will likely be your biggest purchase and largest single debt, so making informed choices is important.
+Start by familiarising yourself with the different types of mortgages and mortgage terminology.
+Understanding the available options will help you choose a mortgage that best suits your needs, as getting this wrong can be costly.

 The most common mortgage options

-Fixed rate mortgages fix the interest rate and repayments for a specified period, usually around 3 to 5 years, thereafter the interest rate and payments generally increase.
+Fixed rate mortgages fix the interest rate and repayments for a specified period, usually around 3 to 5 years.
+The interest rate and payments usually increase after the fixed period ends.

-tracker rate mortgage will have an interest rate that is a specified percentage plus the base rate of interest and may have a fixed period.
-After the fixed period has elapsed the mortgage will become a variable rate mortgage.
+Tracker rate mortgages have an interest rate that is a set percentage plus the base rate of interest and may have a fixed period.
+At the end of the fixed period, the mortgage converts to a variable rate mortgage.

-variable rate mortgage will normally be a specified interest rate above a certain benchmark set by the bank (often the base rate of interest set by the Bank of England).
+A variable rate mortgage is usually a set interest rate above a certain benchmark determined by the bank (often the base rate of interest set by the Bank of England).
 As the interest rate is variable it can go up or down, resulting in fluctuating payments, increasing, or decreasing in line with interest rate changes.

 Mortgage terminology